atomazu/atomazu.org/README.md

 -   **Frontend**: A static site built with HTML, CSS, and vanilla JavaScript.
 It fetches and displays blog posts from the backend API.
 -   **Backend**: A Node.js application using Express.js.
 It serves a REST API for managing blog posts, which are stored as Markdown files with front-matter.

-## Features

--   **Blog**: The core of the site is a blog where I post about various topics, primarily related to Japanese language learning.
--   **REST API**: The backend provides a simple API for creating, reading, updating, and deleting blog posts.
--   **Markdown-based**: Blog posts are written in Markdown, making them easy to write and manage.
--   **Simple Authentication**: The API is protected by a simple token-based authentication system.

-## Tech Stack

--   **Frontend**:
-    -   HTML5
-    -   CSS3
-    -   Vanilla JavaScript (ESM)
--   **Backend**:
-    -   Node.js
-    -   Express.js
-    -   `marked` for Markdown to HTML conversion
-    -   `gray-matter` for parsing front-matter from Markdown files

 ## Getting Started

-### Prerequisites

--   Node.js and npm installed.

 ### Installation